 When we speak with landlords that call us who are dealing with a difficult tenant that won’t leave, we always present this as an option.
 However, we understand that for many sellers, this has become emotional and 99% of the people we speak with in this situation say something along the lines of, “Why would I pay them, they should have been the ones paying me!”
 Sometimes you need to look past the emotional aspects of this arrangement and do what makes the most sense for you financially, long term.

-However, the easiest solution by far is to sell your Long Island house to Leave the Key Homebuyers with the tenants in place.
-Leave the Key Homebuyers will make an all-cash offer, taking your renters off your hands so you don’t have to deal with the hassle and stress of selling a property with tenants.
+Selling your Long Island house to Leave the Key Homebuyers with the tenants in place is the easiest option.
+We’ll make all-cash offer, taking your renters off your hands so you don’t have to deal with the hassle and stress of selling a rental property with tenants.
 We buy houses on Long Island fast and can close even if your property has tenants.

-If you are considering selling your Long Island rental property, give Leave the Key Homebuyers a call today.
+If you are considering selling your Long Island rental property, reach out to Leave the Key Homebuyers for a free consultation.